 If you would like to make a difference in the life of one of the many children in Colomi.
-Click here on: I would like to know more about sponsoring a child in Colomi.
+Click on the World Vision or Compassion International photo in the sidebar.

 Just a visible sign of what I am wearing in my heart!

 And whoever welcomes one such child in my name welcomes me.
 Matthew 18:5

 (c) Amy Conner/World Vision 2011 – Thank you Amy for all of your beautiful photographs.